4.8 Strategy Discussions and Section 47 Enquiries

 - Agree responsibility for the enquiries, including whether single or joint agency investigation;

-- Agree what information will be shared with whom and when, taking into account whether information sharing may place a child at increased risk of harm or jeopardise any criminal investigation.
-If urgent action is necessary, a decision will need to be taken about informing or consulting parents and child(ren), obtaining consents, taking legal action, accompanying the child and notifying parents - see Section 11, Seeing and Interviewing the Child and Section 13, Parental Involvement and Consent;
+- Agree what information will be shared with whom and when, considering whether information sharing may place a child at increased risk of harm or jeopardise any criminal investigation.
+If urgent action is necessary, a decision will need to be taken about informing or consulting parents and child(ren), obtaining consents, taking legal action, accompanying the child and notifying parents - see Section 12, Seeing and Interviewing the Child and Section 14, Parental Involvement and Consent;

 - In cases where information indicates a history of violence and threatening behaviour by the parents towards professionals, consider the risks to the child(ren) and to staff, determine a strategy for managing the risk and agree joint action as appropriate;